-[item 10] amended by section 93 of Act 27 of 2000 and substituted by section 8 of Act 20 of 2002]
+[item 10 substituted by section 93 of Act 27 of 2000]

 11. Party lists

 - (1) The number of candidates on a list submitted by a party may not exceed double the number of seats in the metro or local council to be filled from party lists. - (2) The candidates' names must appear on the list in the order of the party's preference, commencing with the first in order of preference and ending with the last. - (3) Every party must seek to ensure that fifty per cent of the candidates on the party list are women and that women and men candidates are evenly distributed through the list.